[updated January 2020 – this post contains affiliate links]

 Also, Netti pots have been recommended by Dr. Oz and others which I believe are fine for sinus hygiene maintenance.
 However I’m not sure there is any real benefit in an acute situation, and it may be more irritating in some cases!

-In my book, Dr. Dean Mitchell’s Allergy and Asthma Solution (Marlowe 2006), I devote a whole chapter to the latest research on managing chronic sinus pain.
+In my book, Dr. Dean Mitchell’s Allergy and Asthma Solution: The Ultimate Program for Reversing Your Symptoms One Drop at a Time, I devote a whole chapter to the latest research on managing chronic sinus pain.

 – Dr. Dean Mitchell M.D.